-Circumstance is a crucial element in determining whether something falls into the category of impacting good neighbourhood management or whether it could be considered as something else.
-To support this process, we have developed a clear triaging methodology with factors for consideration to determine which category the concern falls within, which will be either:
+Circumstance and context are crucial elements in determining whether something falls into the category of impacting good neighbourhood management or whether it could be considered as something else.
+To support this process, we have developed a clear triaging methodology with factors for consideration for our staff to determine which category the concern falls within, which will be either:

-- Neighbourhood management concern; or - Antisocial behaviour.
+- Neighbourhood management concern;

+- ASB; or

+- Neither neighbourhood management concern or ASB.

-Staff will establish details around the concern to determine this and will be well trained to manage these types of cases:
+Staff will establish details around the concern being reported to determine this and will be trained in the areas of neighbourhood management and ASB to correctly manage these types of cases and ensure they are being correctly categorised: